JBEI/DemoRepo/README.md

 It focuses on python code but includes tools for checking on other types of files.
 Most of the configurations were copied from the EDD repository.

+The repo has two simple python modules, *counter.py* and *service.py*, which are meant only to illustrate use of the styling and testing approaches and tools.

+We would like to keep the styling configs up-to-date so that as many people as possible are all using the same styles to improve readability of code across projects.
+Feel free to contribute suggestions for modifying these configs.

 ## Tests

 Unit tests for a module are placed in the same directory with the same name plus a _\_test_ suffix.